sergiov13/automation_challenge/case_2/README.md

 # Testing Suite for Contact Form

-The Testing suite should verify the correct fgunctioning of the contact form.
+The Testing suite should verify the correct functioning of the contact form.

 ## Creating and running Local Environment

-The config file holds the homepage url that will be used for testing.

 *Dependencies:*
     **Typescript** \\